fridolinvii/Bone-Ablation-Depth-Approximation-from-Er-YAG-Laser-generated-Acoustic-Waves/README.md

 `linearApproximation.m`

-If you need the data, ope an issue.
+If you need the data, open an issue.
 We will give you a temporary link to download the data.